Dibër Valley: Early Ottoman Period

+Late Ottoman Period

+During the 18th and 19th centuries, Albanian villages in Dibra were known for their artisanal wood carving.
+In the late 19th century, the Sanjak of Dibra had a population of around 200,000, whilst the town of Dibër had a population of around 20,000.
+The Sanjak of Dibra was known as an unruly area that was dominated by the local tribes, who exercised their control over the mountains and much of the valley.
+These Gheg tribes, known as the Tigers of Dibra, followed the Kanun, governing themselves according to the Law of Skanderbeg.

 After the collapse of the Ottoman Empire in Europe, the European great powers established the borders of the new Balkan states at the London Conference of 1912–13.
 As a result, the Dibër Valley was cut in half.
 The northwestern part, also known as the Little Dibër, was assigned to Albania.
 The Big Dibër (Dibra e Madhe), around the city of Debar, went to the Kingdom of Serbia.
 The city thus lost a large part of its hinterland.
 Families were separated and the inhabitants of the Albanian state were no longer able to visit the market in Debar.
 On the Albanian side, the city of Peshkopi became the new regional centre, the capital of the modern Dibër County and Dibër municipality.

 The majority of Dibër's inhabitants are Albanians, who speak a Gheg dialect and are traditionally Muslim.
 There is a Macedonian Slav minority on both sides of the border.